Idaho State Capitol

-The building was included in the Boise Capitol Area District listing on the National Register of Historic Places on May 12, 1976.
+The now historic landmark building was included in the Boise Capitol Area District listing on the U.S. National Register of Historic Places on May 12, 1976 (lists maintained by the National Park Service of the United States Department of the Interior).

 Construction of the original building

 Tourtellotte and Hummel used four types of marble: red marble from Georgia, gray marble from Alaska, green marble from Vermont, and black marble from Italy.
 Architectural inspirations included St. Peter’s Basilica in Rome, St Paul's Cathedral in London and the U.S. Capitol in Washington, D.C.
 The most prominent feature of the capitol is its dome.
 Surmounting this dome is a bronze eagle, 5 ft 7 in tall.
 The capitol building is 208 ft high, occupies an area of 201720 sqft, and contains over 50000 sqft of artistically carved marble.